 Note 2 Cash at Bank

-I understand the Company held two accounts, Mikelic Pty Ltd and Westpac Cash Reserve accounts with the Westpac Group.
-At the date of my appointment, the balance for the two account was negative ($37.03) and negative ($0.09) respectively.
+I understand the Company held two accounts, with the Westpac Banking Group.
+At the date of my appointment, the balance for the two accounts was in arrears by $37.03 and $0.09 respectively.

-Both accounts were frozen shortly after my appointment.

 Note 3 Related party debtors/Loan